Tulum’s street art is one of the best-kept secrets of this magical pueblo.

 Small murals are dotted all over Calle Sol Oriente.
 How many will you spot?

-Further down Sol Ote you’ll find a large, colorful, and whimsical mural by Pelucas (@pelucaspilasbubbles) on the corner of Calle Orion Sur (pictured below).
+Further down Sol Ote, you’ll find a large, colorful, and whimsical mural by Pelucas (@pelucaspilasbubbles) on the corner of Calle Orion Sur (pictured below).

 “Agua”

 The mural “Agua” by artist Val (@val_aurea) is witty and playful.
-It plays on reality by depicting feet underwater that are directly positioned below a roof-top pool, which you can see through its clear-glassed wall.
+It plays on reality by depicting feet underwater directly positioned below a roof-top pool, which you can see through its clear-glassed wall.
 You can find it on the corner of Calle Sol Ote and Geminis Sur.

 Voir cette publication sur Instagram